istmobiome/istmobiome-web/content/guide/paulay-2017/index.md

 ---
-title: "Field guide to cryptobenthic invertebrates of Bocas del Toro, Panama"
+title: "Field guide to cryptobenthic invertebrates of the Caribbean coast of Panama"
+summary: "Photographs of small invertebrates collected in the reef structure created by dead corals in the Bahia Almirante, Bocas del Toro."
 authors:
 - Paulay G
 - Lasley R